 Are you missing out on opportunities because your business doesn’t offer the same services as competitors?
 Think about the potential sales lost if you couldn’t deploy a new CRM [customer relationship management] system in time for your peak revenue period.

-Moving to a managed Cloud service environment means new software can be uploaded and put into action much faster, so your business can be first to take advantage of new opportunities.
+Moving to a managed Cloud service environment means new software can be uploaded and put into action much faster, so your business can be the first to take advantage of new opportunities.

 Pay as you go

-A big advantage of the Cloud is that you pay for new capabilities only when you need them.
-If you’re expecting a flood of traffic to your site during a media campaign, you can increase your capacity you have in the Cloud.
+A big advantage of the cloud is that you pay for new capabilities only when you need them.
+If you’re expecting a flood of traffic to your site during a media campaign, you can increase your capacity you have in the cloud.
 Then once the campaign is over, scale back and only pay for what you used.

-Essentially the Cloud gives you similar capabilities to big business for a fraction of the cost.
-So if you’re a small business owner with bigger aspirations, it’s time to make your move to the Cloud.
+Essentially the cloud gives you similar capabilities to big business for a fraction of the cost.
+So if you’re a small business owner with bigger aspirations, it’s time to make your move to the cloud.